-The RV Industry Association's state government affairs team spent this week at the National Conference of State Legislatures’ 2019 Legislative Summit in Nashville, Tenn.
-As the preeminent state legislative event in the United States, the summit hosted over 5,000 attendees—including legislators, legislative staff and government affairs professionals from across the country.
+The RV Industry Association's state government affairs team spent this week at the National Conference of State Legislatures’ 2021 Legislative Summit in Denver, Colorado.
+As the preeminent state legislative event in the United States, the summit hosted over 5,000 attendees—including legislators, legislative staff, and government affairs professionals from across the country.

-During the event, the association made contact with legislators and legislative staff from over 40 states and shared the newly released State Legislative Agenda with more than 250 people.
+During the event, the association made contact with legislators and legislative staff from over 35 states and shared the 2022 State Legislative Agenda with more than 250 people.
 In addition to learning about the RV industry’s legislative priorities, policymakers were able to view the economic impact generated by the RV industry in their home states.

 The state team actively presented the interests of the industry to legislators from around the U.S. covering topics including the need for campground modernization, RV specific franchise laws, establishing an Office of Outdoor Recreation in each state, defining PMRVs, and the economic impact of the RV industry in each state.